Unmanned Systems Forces of Ukraine: 2024

-On 11 June, the force was formally established.
+On 11 June 2024, the force was formally established.
 The main mission of the USF according to the Center for Strategic and International Studies (CSIS) is centered around "gathering experience, disseminating knowledge, and formalizing these insights into statutes and tactical and operational guidelines" for the Armed Forces.

+On 25 June 2024, the President of Ukraine signed the Decree establishing the USF of the Armed Forces of Ukraine.
+The Unmanned Systems Forces became a separate branch within the Armed Forces of Ukraine.

+On 30 July 2024, a recruitment centre began operating in Lviv, fitted out with drone simulators so that candidates could see and understand for themselves how such aerial vehicles work.

+On 3 September 2024, the Verkhovna Rada of Ukraine passed Law No. 11507, which defines the Unmanned Systems Forces as the separate branches of the Armed Forces of Ukraine.
+On 16 September, the President of Ukraine signed the law.

 On 23 October 2024, the chief of staff of the forces, Roman Hladkyi, was dismissed from his position.

 According to the CSIS, the USF maintains close contact with 90% of the domestic drone manufacturers, testing new systems and providing feedback to the developers while training drone operators for combat.
 The CSIS also reported that as of November 2024, the USF integrated more than 170 different unmanned systems.